the0neWhoKnocks/diy-solar-generator/src/page/misc-info.md

 ### Wiring in Series

 - Volts are multiplied by number of panels, and Amps are the same.
 - **Pros**: Simpler, cheaper, easier to manage.
-Solar panels >= 100W have bypass diodes so if a panel is shaded it just goes into bypass, which means the array can continue producing and (for the most part) only the shaded panel's output drops off.
+Solar panels >= 100W have bypass diodes so if a panel is shaded it goes into bypass, which means the array can continue producing and (for the most part) only the shaded panel's output drops off.
 - **Cons**: Like old christmas lights, if one panel is in shade or malfunctioning, none of the panels produce power.

 :::_ .drawing